Chieh-Han/Lung-MRI-Registration-with-ML-methods/readME.md

 - **Bi-Directional Loss**: Inspired by CycleMorph's Cycle Loss *[Kim+20]*.
 Enforces invertibility by calculating loss functions for both the forward and backward transformations.
 It penalizes the model if reversing the deformation doesn't recreate the original starting image

-- **Regularization (Smoothness) Loss**: It acts as a physical constraint to keep the deformation realistic and smooth by preventing the network from aggressively streching the pixels just to force a perfect visual match.
+- **Regularization (Smoothness) Loss**: It acts as a physical constraint to keep the deformation realistic and smooth by preventing the network from aggressively stretching the pixels just to force a perfect visual match.

 ## Experiment Setup